More information

 English Government has two statutory conservation advisors: Natural England (NE) and the Joint Nature Conservation Committee (JNCC).
 In the marine environment it is Natural England that provides conservation advice for sites that are within territorial waters (up to 12 nautical miles) and the JNCC who provide advice for offshore sites outside of territorial waters.
 Often their advice is aligned, particularly where MPAs straddle this boundary.

 The conservation advice is used by Relevant Authorities to understand the ecological requirements of the site and provide a clear indication of which human operations might cause species and habitats to be disturbed or damaged (see the designated sites system (DSS) of NE).
-In the marine environment, Relevant Authorities are bodies such as Harbour Authorities, Local Authorities, Water companies or the Environment Agency and Inshore Fisheries and Conservation Authorities that have local powers and functions that take this advice and act on it.
+In the marine environment, Relevant Authorities are bodies such as Harbour Authorities, Local Authorities, Water companies or the Environment Agency and Inshore Fisheries and Conservation Authorities or the Marine Management Organisation (MMO) that have local powers and functions that take this advice and act on it.
 They have a fundamental bearing on how the marine environment is protected based on their understanding of local socio-economic needs and their local understanding of conservation advice, and the law.

 Fishing Activity is being handled through a separate process due to its more widespread nature and high variance of gear types and activities.
 Fishing activities have been ranked according to their potential impact to features, and the 10 English inshore IFCAs (Inshore Fisheries and Conservation Authorities) and the MMO have been tasked with ensuring that where features could be damaged from fishing gear, then byelaws are introduced to restrict activities.
 This is an ongoing process to ensure that features in new MPAs will be managed if they are likely to be sensitive to fishing activities.
 Such assessments are made through ‘risk matrices’ of likely threat from individual fishing activities on individual MPA features.
 MCZs, which were designated in three tranches (2013, 2016 and 2019) subsequent to SACs and SPAs, are subject to a similar analysis of risk and threat from fishing, and are therefore subsumed into the same regional and local risk matrices by IFCAs.